wobkenh/simplematcomponents/projects/simplemattable/readme.md

 - buttonColor (`.withButtonColor(buttonColor: ThemePalette)`): If the button type is set, buttonColor allows you to change the button color.
 Can be either `'primary'`, `'warn'` or `'accent'`.
 If you leave the button color empty, the standard white/transparent background (depending on button type) will be used.

-- maxLines (`withMaxLines(maxLineLength: number)`): Maximum lines of text in a cell.
+- maxLines (`.withMaxLines(maxLineLength: number)`): Maximum lines of text in a cell.
-If not specified, a span will be used that displays text without linebreaks and spans over as many lines as needed.
+If not specified, a span will be used that ignores linebreaks in the text and spans over as many lines as needed.
 If maxLines is specified, a textarea with the stated amount of maximum lines will be used.
 The textarea is able to display linebreaks appropriately.
 It is always readonly.

-- minLines (`withMinLines(minLineLength: number)`): Minimum lines of text in a cell.
+- minLines (`.withMinLines(minLineLength: number)`): Minimum lines of text in a cell.
 Defaults to 1.
 Works only if maxLines is also specified as maxLines activates the textarea feature.

 - responsive options: There are some predefined options for responsive design available.
 Of course, you can also dynamically change the columns by simply changing your column array.
 The inbuilt options are:
-    + columnHiddenXs (`isColumnHiddenXs(columnHiddenXs: boolean)`): Default is false.
+    + columnHiddenXs (`.isColumnHiddenXs(columnHiddenXs: boolean)`): Default is false.
 Use true if you want to hide the column on very small screens.
-    + columnHiddenSm (`isColumnHiddenSm(columnHiddenSm: boolean)`): Default is false.
-Use true if you want to hide the column on small screens.
+    + columnHiddenSm (`.isColumnHiddenSm(columnHiddenSm: boolean)`): Default is false.
+Use true if you want to hide the column on very small and small screens.
-    + textHiddenXs (`isTextHiddenXs(textHiddenXs: boolean)`): Default is false.
+    + textHiddenXs (`.isTextHiddenXs(textHiddenXs: boolean)`): Default is false.
 Use true if you want to hide the text of the cell/button on very small screens.
-    + textHiddenSm (`isTextHiddenSm(textHiddenSm: boolean)`): Default is false.
-Use true if you want to hide the text of the cell/button on small screens.
+    + textHiddenSm (`.isTextHiddenSm(textHiddenSm: boolean)`): Default is false.
+Use true if you want to hide the text of the cell/button on very small and small screens.

+- ngClass: (`.withNgClass(ngClassFn: (data: T[P], dataParent: T) => string | string[] | Object)`):
+If you want to apply a custom css class to the table cells of a column, you can add the ngClass function.
+It must return something that is parsable by the ngClass directive.
+For more information on ngClass [see the Angular docs](https://angular.io/api/common/NgClass).
+CSS classes of your component's css can not be applied due to Angulars component style isolation.
+Instead, define the css in your global stylesheet.
+On certain attributes, you will have to use the !important flag for the change to take effect.
+This happens on attributes that are already set in Simplemattable's own css.
+Currently, these attributes are `background-color` and `cursor`, which are set on clickable cells without buttons.
+If you need to style the children in the table cell, you can select them using the standard css features.

+- ngStyle: (`.withNgStyle(ngStyleFn: (data: T[P], dataParent: T) => Object)`):
+If you want to apply custom inline css to the table cells of a column, you can add the ngStyle function.
+It must return something that is parsable by the ngStyle directive.
+For more information on ngStyle [see the Angular docs](https://angular.io/api/common/NgStyle).
+You do not need to use !important on ngStyle.
+For example, you could change the background color depending on id like this even when the column is clickable:
+`.withNgStyle((id) => ({'background-color': id < 3 ? '#992222' : 'transparent'}))`

 ## Contributing